Founder, Chairman, & CEO

 Wade was instrumental in the creation of the Land Conservation Program for the State of Georgia and subsequently appointed by the Governor of Georgia, to the State Board of Land Conservation, serving for five years.
 Under Wade’s direction, tens of thousands of acres of pristine land were protected.
 He was also appointed to the state’s Marshland and Wetlands Protection Committee and voted the “Tree Friendly Developer” for the state of Georgia.

 Wade lives on a horse farm outside Nashville in Franklin, Tennessee.
 Besides his Quarter horses, Wade also raises bees and Tilapia.
 Inspired by his early background in nature preservation, he designed and built a natural swimming pond on his farm, one of the first of its kind in the U.S. When he is not riding horses or traveling around the world, Wade can be found riding his Harley on the back roads of Tennessee.
-Wade has three children, his youngest attends Brentwood Academy in Nashville, his daughter lives in Austin, Texas, and his oldest son is a Professor of Civil Engineering at Virginia Tech.
+Wade has three children, his youngest attends Brentwood Academy in Nashville, his daughter lives in Greenville SC, and his oldest son is a Professor of Civil Engineering at Virginia Tech.